Medium egret: Taxonomy

-A.i. intermedia differs from A.i. brachyrhyncha and A. i. plumifera by having a black bill when in breeding plumage, while A.i. plumifera has a yellow-and-pink bill and A. i. brachyrhyncha has much yellower lores and face.
-A further difference between the nominate subspecies and the "yellow-billed" subspecies are that the "intermediate" subspecies has black at the top of the legs compared to reddish in the yellow-billed egret.
+A.(i.) intermedia differs from A.(i.) brachyrhyncha and A. (i.) plumifera by having a black bill when in breeding plumage, while A.(i.) plumifera has a yellow-and-pink bill and A. (i.) brachyrhyncha has much yellower lores and face.
+A further difference between this species and the "yellow-billed" species is that the intermediate egret has black at the top of the legs compared to reddish in the yellow-billed egret.

+The split of intermediate egret into 3 species was accepted by the IOC on 26 September 2023, this form was given the common name medium egret by the IOC.

 Description

-This species, as its scientific name implies, is intermediate in size between the great egret and smaller white egrets like the little egret and cattle egret, though nearer to little than great.
+The medium egret, as its scientific name implies, is intermediate in size between the great egret and smaller white egrets like the little egret and cattle egret, though nearer to little than great.
 It is about 56–72 cm long with a 105–115 cm wingspan and weighs c.
 400 g, with all-white plumage, generally dark legs and a thickish yellow bill.
 Breeding birds may have a reddish or black bill, greenish yellow gape skin, loose filamentous plumes on their breast and back, and dull yellow or pink on their upper legs (regional variations).
 The sexes are similar.

 Differences from other egrets

-The non-breeding colours are similar, but the intermediate is smaller, with neck length a little less than body length, a slightly domed head, and a shorter, thicker bill.
+The medium egret has non-breeding colours which are similar to other white egrets, but the intermediate is smaller, with neck length a little less than body length, a slightly domed head, and a shorter, thicker bill.
 The great egret has a noticeable kink near the middle of its neck, and the top of its longer bill nearly aligns with the flat top of its head.
 Close up, great egret's gape line extends behind the eye, while the intermediate's is less pointed and ends below the eye.
 The intermediate tends to stalk upright with neck extended forward.
 The great is more patient, often adopting a sideways-leaning "one-eyed" stance.

 Little egrets have yellow-soled feet and black bills.
 They often run after fish in shallow water.
 Breeding birds have long nuptial plumes on the back of their heads.